okohll/abdocs/content/guides/guide1-crm/_index.md

 weight: 10
 description: "Building a number of applications to form a CRM system"
 tags:
-- Citizen Developer level 2
+- Junior Software Architect
+- Software Architect
 ---